 Box Tops for Education: Save your Box Tops!
 Any time you see a Box Top for Education (General Mills products, Kleenex, Pillsbury products…just to name a few places) cut it out and save it.
 Clip Box Top coupons from hundreds of grocery products and send them into school in your child's school folder.
 Attach them to the other side of collection sheet page or put them in a bag.
 Be sure to include your name and grade and bring them to school by October 15th.
 The class with the most box tops will receive a prize!
 For each box top that we submit we get 10 cents, so get your friends and family to save them too!
 To find participating products and to see how much money we raised last year visit www.boxtops4education.com/ BoxTopeducation_collectionsheet_50.pdf

-Friends & Family Skate Night: On January 20, 2018, the Perry School held its first Friends & Family Skate Night at the Murphy Rink in South Boston.
-This event brought over 200 Perry School families and members of the South Boston community together for a fun evening of ice skating, raffles, prizes, food and refreshments.
-"Blades" from the Boston Bruins was also on hand to skate and take pictures. we hope to try again in 2019!
+Friends & Family Skate Night: In January, the Perry School holds its Annual Friends & Family Skate Night at the Murphy Rink in South Boston.
+This event brings over 200 Perry School families and members of the South Boston community together for a fun evening of ice skating, raffles, prizes, food and refreshments.
+"Blades" from the Boston Bruins was also on hand to skate and take pictures.

 745 E. Seventh Street South Boston, MA 02127 United States